quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Supported Version fields.

 Clients will ignore a Version Negotiation packet if it contains the original version attempted by the client.
-The client also ignores a Version Negotiation that contains incorrect connection ID fields; see {{Section 6 of RFC8999}}.
+The client also ignores a Version Negotiation that contains incorrect connection ID fields; see {{Section 6 of INV}}.

 Upon receiving the VN packet, the client will search for a version it supports in the list provided by the server.
 If it doesn't find one, it aborts the